-Burned area product specifications show a clear development towards more product layers and hence towards providing more supplementary information to each burned area observation:
+Burned area product specifications show a clear development towards more product layers, and hence towards providing more supplementary information to each burned area observation:

-- State-of-the art pixel products nowadays not only contain a binary burnedunburned classification, but also information on the date of burn, quality flags and eventually the land cover burned. - Grid products provide aggregated statistical summaries of the burned area and are frequently supplemented by information on the land cover type burned.
-Also information on the fraction of observed area is becoming standard in grid burned area products.
-The GFED4 and GFED4s products provide multiple layers with fuel consumption and emission flux estimates, complemented by scalars to distribute the monthly emission fluxes to daily and 3-hourly temporal resolution. - Only Fire_cci products (starting with the FireCCI50 product) provide a per pixel uncertainty characterisation, i.e. a probability that a pixel is burned based on sources of error within the input data and algorithm and a grid-level uncertainty estimate that aggregates the pixel level uncertainties.
-Then again, per-pixel estimations of the uncertainty in the date of burn are only available in the MCD64A1 products. - Pixel products are most commonly provided as monthly Geotiff or HDF files.
+- State-of-the art pixel products nowadays not only contain a binary burned-unburned classification, but also information on the date of burn, quality flags, and eventually the land cover burned - Grid products provide aggregated statistical summaries of the burned area and are commonly supplemented by information on the land cover type burned.
+In addition, information on the fraction of observed area is becoming standard in CMG burned area products. - The GFED products provide gridded burned area together with fuel consumption and emission flux estimates, complemented by scalars to distribute the monthly emission fluxes to daily and 3-hourly temporal resolution. - Only Fire\cci products (starting with the FireCCI50 product) provide a per pixel uncertainty characterisation, i.e. a probability that a pixel is burned based on sources of error within the input data and algorithm, and a grid-level uncertainty estimate that aggregates the pixel level uncertainties.
+Then again, per-pixel estimations of the uncertainty in the date of burn are only available in the MCD64A1 products. - Pixel products are most commonly provided as monthly GeoTIFF or HDF files.
 Geographical sub-setting into 10° tiles or regional windows is common to limit the file sizes.
 Grid products are mostly provided as global NetCDF or HDF tiles.
-All burned area products, are produced with several months or years of latency.
+All global burned area products are produced with several months or years of latency.
 The exception is GIO-GL 300m, which is produced in almost near real-time (latency of ~2 days).